stephenhouser/stephenhouser.github.io/_posts/development/2017-03-21-zero-the-desk.md

 I'm much looser on development work.
 It's hard to say when a project is over, so many seem to linger in the not-complete yet not-active state.
 Once I get better at recognizing a project is no longer active perhaps I can get better post project clean up.
 It's usually the research notes, pictures, web-clips, thought provoking assets and such collected from the web that give me the most grief.
 I call these `unversioned` files.
 A little more on that problem below.

 - [ ] Update README.md, INSTALL.md, and other documentation files to be accurate
-- [ ] Update any issue tracking (TODO.md) to syncronize with the state of released code
+- [ ] Update any issue tracking (TODO.md) to synchronize with the state of released code
-- [ ] Update any issue tracking (TODO.md) to syncronize with the state of released code
+- [ ] Update any issue tracking (TODO.md) to synchronize with the state of released code
 - [ ] Make sure `master` is the current released code and that it is clean
 - [ ] Commit any non-production changes to new branch, label it something like `future`
 - [ ] Push to git server (private or [GitHub](http://github.com))